panoply/mcsub/readme.md

           <button type="submit" name="subscribe">
              Submit
           </button>
-          <div id="response"></div>
+          <div id="response" style="display:none"></div>
        </form>
     </div>

 As you can see, the McSub embedded subscribe form is vastly different to the standard HTML form that Mailchimp requires from you.
 The McSub approach enables you to customise the style of the form to best fit your integration.

-As an added bonus McSub will also re-write your form to the Mailchimp defaults as a fallback.
+> As an added bonus McSub will also re-write your form to the Mailchimp defaults as a fallback.

 **Please Note**:

 - The from `action` does not require the full list path.
 End your action list path at `/post`.
 - Always ensure the **https** protocol is used in the form action.
+- The response `div` element should should have `style="display:none;` attribute.
-- The form does not use `<input type="button">` but instead uses `<button type="submit">`
+- The form does not use `<input type="button">` so instead use `<button type="submit">`.

 ### Initialise